CMPE133-Team17/Spartan-Bulletin/README.md

 command from backend folder: npm run dev

 ## Nececessary installations
-make sure you have these packages in order to run this project (can be installed from terminal using npm install)
+Make sure you have these packages in order to run this project (can be installed from terminal using npm install)

 frontend: